ku-sldg/plih/_simple/5-Failure.md

 if false then true else 59
 ```

 This term does not have a static type because its two outcomes have different types.
 The first term is Boolean as required, but the second two terms do not have the same type.
 Thus, `typeof` throws an error.
 However, according to the implementation of `interpErr`, this term evaluates to 59.
-The condition is `false`, thus the `else` expressin is evaluated.
+The condition is `false`, thus the `else` expression is evaluated.

 What gives?
 Which is correct?